frecsh/SAT-RL/README.md

 # SAT+RL: Reinforcement Learning for SAT Problem Solving

-This project explores different multi-agent reinforcement learning approaches for solving Boolean satisfiability (SAT) problems.
+This project explores different multi-agent reinforcement learning approaches for solving Boolean satisfiability (SAT) problems, working toward a novel hybrid framework that integrates RL with other techniques for constraint satisfaction problems.

+## Research Overview

+This project is part of broader research into hybrid approaches for constraint-satisfying solution space exploration.
+Traditional SAT solvers, while powerful, are limited by search-based heuristics and scalability constraints.
+Our work seeks to bridge this gap by:

+- Using intelligent agents to generate candidate solutions
+- Employing SAT solvers as verifiers to validate constraints
+- Providing reinforcement learning-based feedback to optimize agent behavior over time
+- Implementing multi-agent communications to explore distinct regions of the solution space

+The current implementation focuses on reinforcement learning approaches, with plans to incorporate generative models in future work.

 ## Approaches Implemented